 The Fifty-fourth Massachusetts was organized in March 1863 at Camp Meigs, Readville, Massachusetts by Colonel Robert Gould Shaw, twenty-six year old member of a prominent Boston abolitionist family.
-Shaw had earlier served in the Seventh New York National Guard and the Second Massachusetts Infantry, and was appointed colonel of the Fifty-fourth in February 1863 by Massachusetts Governor John A. Andrew.
+In February 1863, Massachusetts Governor John A. Andrew appointed Shaw as colonel of the 54th.
+Shaw served earlier in the Seventh New York National Guard and the Second Massachusetts Infantry and had combat experience.

 As one of the first black units organized in the northern states, the Fifty-fourth was the object of great interest and curiosity, and its performance would be considered an important indication of the possibilities surrounding the use of blacks in combat.
 The regiment was composed primarily of free blacks from throughout the north, particularly Massachusetts and Pennsylvania.
 Amongst its recruits were

 Lewis N. Douglass and Charles Douglass, sons of the famous ex-slave and abolitionist, Frederick Douglass.

 After a period of recruiting and training, the unit proceeded to the Department of the South, arriving at Hilton Head, South Carolina, on 3 June 1863.
 Soon after, it saw its first action at James Island.
 The regiment earned its greatest fame on 18 July 1863, when it led the unsuccessful and controversial assault on the Confederate positions at Battery Wagner.
 In this desperate attack, the Fifty-fourth was placed in the vanguard and 281 men of the regiment became casualties (54 were killed or fatally wounded and another 48 were never accounted for).
 Robert Shaw, the regiment's young colonel, died on the crest of the enemy parapet, shouting, "Forward, Fifty-fourth!"